 For specialized purposes within detection of antigen-specific T cells ImmuMap offers analysis using the dCODE™ Dextramer platform.
-This innovative platform takes advantage of unique DNA barcodes enabling us to dig out up to more than 1000 different T cell specificities in a single cell sample using fluorescence-based cell sorting and next-generation sequencing (NGS).
-This method is also known as “DNA barcoding” and has been developed and pioneered in the lab of our co-founder Professor at the Danish Technical University, PhD Sine Reker Hadrup.
-This method is essentially an expansion to the common MHC multimer staining, see our site about MHC multimer staining for an explanation of this method.
-We believe we are unique in offering this the dCODE Dextramer method to commercial customers.
+This innovative platform takes advantage of unique DNA barcodes enabling us to search for up to more than 1000 different T cell specificities in a single cell sample using fluorescence-based cell sorting and next-generation sequencing (NGS).
+This method is based on the use of DNA barcoded MHC complexes and has been developed and pioneered in the lab of our co-founder Professor at the Danish Technical University, PhD Sine Reker Hadrup.
+The technology is essentially an expansion to the common MHC multimer staining, see our site about MHC multimer staining for an explanation of this method.
+We believe we are unique in offering the use of DNA barcoded MHC complexes as a service to our commercial customers.

-The dCODE™ Dextramer platform can be explained briefly as an initial standard MHC dCODE Dextramer staining followed by sorting of cells recognizing the dCODE™ Dextramer reagents, PCR amplification of barcodes bound to the sorted cells and finally an NGS analysis.
-The dCODE™ Dextramers are, as common MHC multimers, built of a light chain, a heavy chain, a peptide and a fluorochrome-conjugated backbone, and in addition for each specificity the backbone has been uniquely barcoded with short DNA sequences.
-All dCODE™ Dextramers are labelled with the fluorochrome PE and thus different T cell specificities cannot be elucidated from the flow staining alone, however, after sorting of the whole CD8+PE+ population we can identify the unique DNA barcode and thus the specificity of the T cells in question by de-convoluting using next-generation sequencing and our own bioinformatics analysis platform.
+The dCODE™ Dextramer platform can be explained briefly as an initial standard staining of T cells with fluororescently-labeled peptide:MHC complexes followed by sorting of cells recognizing the peptide:MHC complex.
+This standard procedure is then followed by PCR amplification of the barcodes bound to the sorted cells and finally an NGS analysis.
+The dCODE™ Dextramers are, as common MHC multimers, built of a light chain, a heavy chain, a peptide and a fluorochrome-conjugated backbone.
+In addition, for each specificity the backbone has been labeled with a unique DNA barcode that can be sequenced and read by NGS.

 Contact our staff today for a discussion on how we can help you.